 We recognize product revenue when persuasive evidence of an arrangement exists, delivery has occurred, the fee is fixed or determinable and collectability is probable.
-Product design and engineering recoveries is recognized during the period in which services are performed.
+Product design and engineering recoveries are recognized during the period in which services are performed and are recorded as an offset to the related expenses.
 We include revenue related to granted technology licenses as part of "Net sales."
 Historically, revenue from these arrangements has not been significant though it is part of our recurring ordinary business.